The Processor

 Capacitor: think of a tiny rechargable battery.
 Discharged = 0, charged = 1.

-Like a rechargable battery, a capacitor will discharge over time.
+Like a rechargable battery, a capacitor will discharge over time (in ≈64 ms for common DDR SDRAM).
 They must be periodically refreshed or they will lose their data.
 The circuit takes care of that.

 Memory